GunioRobot/athenry/doc/QuickStart.md

 Note
 ----

-Please refer to {file:about.markdown} for more information on Athenry.
+Please refer to {file:about} for more information on Athenry.
 It is still in the very early stages of development and should not be relied upon for production use.